What is a miscarriage?

 - Take your prenatal vitamin.

-- Cut down on food and drinks containing sugar.
+- Eat a balanced healthy diet.
+Cut down on food and drinks with sugar.

 - Drink 6 to 8 glasses of fluid each day.